Special Educational Needs and Disability

 Every individual is valued, learning is enjoyed, success is celebrated and responsibility is shared enabling our students to grow into responsible, questioning citizens who play a full and active role in society.

 The Learning Support Department at The Beacon School is comprised of experienced and dedicated teachers and Teacher Assistants and is managed by the Special Needs Coordinator (SENCO).
 The role of the SENCO is to ensure a smooth transfer of SEND pupils from primary school and to ensure that appropriate provision is in place once at The Beacon School.
-Please do not hesitate to contact the SENCO, Mrs N Masson, if you have any enquiries around SEND.

 The Government has introduced new legislation 'The Children and Families Act, 2014' that requires schools, parents/carers and services to work in a new, more coordinated way from September 2014.
 A useful guide of the main changes has been produced by Surrey County Council and you can access the information using the link below.

 Every school is required to provide clear, comprehensive, accessible and up-to-date information about the available provision and how to access it.
 This is known as the Local Offer.